ash14ish/07-photowall/README.md

 - Various life cycle methods such as ComponentDidUpdate, ComponentDidMount is used to achieve state and props update and rendering.
 - React event management and lifting state up.
 - Firebase is used to collect and store the data.
-- ActionCreators are used to consume the promises befor dispatching an action.
+- ActionCreators are used to consume the promises before dispatching an action.
 Redux and redux-thunk (applyMiddleware) is used to achieve this.